another2020githubuser/pi2fa-mvp/README.md

 Hacker news discussion that inspired me: https://news.ycombinator.com/item?id=32399949

+Please take the [Poll](https://github.com/another2020githubuser/pi2fa-mvp/discussions/2).
+I would like to know how many people are interested in this idea.
 ## Demo
 Below are a couple of screenshots.
 1. The software is running and the Pi is waiting for an SMS.  <br />